WESTMINSTER -- Both sides said it was a long time coming.

 The William Czar Bradley Law Office is believed to have been built in 1802.
 He was the son of Stephen Row Bradley, one of the first two U.S. senators from Vermont.

-Stephen Row Bradley wrote the argument on why Vermont should be a state, and his son, William Czar Bradley, as agent for the U.S., helped establish the boundary between Maine and Canada at the end of the War of 1812.
+Stephen Row Bradley wrote the argument on why Vermont should be a state, and his son, William Czar Bradley, as agent for the U.S.

 The small wooden office, which is just down the road from Westminster Town Hall, was used by Bradley to both practice and teach law until he retired in 1858.
 The Bradley Law Office is one of three historic sites the state is in the process of transferring over to a local municipality or preservation group.